Customer service teams usually operate 24/7 and often face unpredictable challenges while handling customers.

 Some of these measures include:

-- Reassessing the workforce requirement and priorities.
+- Reassessing the workforce requirements and priorities.

 - Bringing in additional workforce to meet the customer demand.